0x9ONU/Obsidian-Notes/4 - Senior Year/Spring 2026/Gender/Final Paper/Identity Abuse within a Bedroom Pop Confessional -  A Media Critque of WillyRodriguezWasTaken’s Final Album.md

 - First time a harder drug was mentioned on the album
 - Assuming the time this came out, this is most likely some sort of opioid
+- Shooting into the veins is a needle
 - [opiod crisis here]

 ```ad-quote